22 Mar The characterful cabins of Patagonia’s Carretera Austral

 All the houses along the Carretera Austral – from solitary ones on mountainsides through to colourful villages – reveal as much personality as the people themselves, especially as the fronts are often decorated with life’s necessities like tools, jackets and umbrellas.
 Most cabins are made from brightly-painted wood and tin; some are clad in shingles – essentially overlapping wooden petals.

 One day, I cycled past a particularly ramshackle cabin with a tinker’s yard of junk strewn around it in long grass, a skull and crossbones flag flying from the gate and a rusty old truck parked up.
 Next door I smiled to see the opposite: a blue cabin, the picture of neatness, with a lawn neatly mowed, a shiny truck outside and a Chilean flag proudly aloft.
-I wondered if the two were friendly neighbours.

 What do I love about cabins?
 The rootlessness appeals: they sit lightly on the landscape.
 The character in the improvisations.
 Perfection is boring.
 The charm of a cabin lies in the natural, simple lines that sometimes lead your eye somewhere unexpected and the fact that they gain character as they settle into the landscape and weather.
 Roger Deakin once wrote that there is more truth to cabins than houses: “The house represents what we ourselves would like to be on earth: permanent, rooted, here for eternity.
 But a cabin represents the reality of things: we’re just passing through.”